Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: The diffusion equation

-\begin{theorem} Let $t_0\in (0,+\infty)$ be polynomial-time computable number and denote with $S$ the solution operator that maps $f$ to the unique solution $u=Sf$ of the initial-boundary value problem of the heat equation \eqref{heat.4}.
-Then, there exists a polynomial-time computable input $f\in \mathrm{C}([0,+\infty))$ such that the mapping $[0,t_0] \ni t \mapsto u(t,x)=(Sf)(t,x)$ is computable and the calculation is in $\# P$ for all $x\in [0,+\infty)$. \end{theorem} Inserting the solution into the diffusion equation, we find that the partial differential equation has become a trivial ordinary differential equation with no diffusion term.
+\begin{theorem} Let $t_0\in (0,+\infty)$ be polynomial-time computable number and denote with $S$ the solution operator that maps $f$ to the unique solution $u=Sf$ of the initial-boundary value problem of the heat equation \eqref{heat.5}.
+Then, for all polynomial-time computable functions $f\in \mathrm{C}([0,+\infty))$, the mapping $[0,t_0] \ni t \mapsto u(t,x)=(Sf)(t,x)$ is computable for all $x\in [0,+\infty)$, it is polynomial-time computable if and only if $FP=\# P$. \end{theorem} Inserting the solution into the diffusion equation, we find that the partial differential equation has become a trivial ordinary differential equation with no diffusion term.
 Nevertheless, our results clearly show that the solution to the inhomogeneous diffusion equation possesses solutions that are $\#P$-complete.
 However, whether this is the case for an external force that is not constant in space, is not clear as it is well known that the Laplace operator has a smoothing effect on the solution meaning that the solution is infinitely many times differentiable in space-time, and under stronger conditions even analytic for $t>0$.
 Therefore, it is possible that the space dependence of the solution makes it difficult to show the $\# P$-completeness of solutions to \eqref{heat.3}.
 However, it is still not clear what effect the Laplace operator precisely has on the complexity of the solutions.
 So far it has been only established that if a computable function $f:[a,b]\rightarrow \mathbb{R}$ belongs to $C^2([a,b])$, then its first derivative is computable, see \cite{PouRic89CIAP}.
 In particular, if $f\in C^\infty([a,b])$, then all its derivatives are computable.
 On the other hand, it has also been shown that there exists twice differentiable functions whose first derivative is continuous but not computable.
 This is due to the fact that computability necessitates effective uniform continuity, see \cite{Myhi71RFDN,PouRic89CIAP}.